milnera92/merchant-viewer-fe/README.md

 ## SOME TOTALS ARE NOT DISPLAYING CORRECTLY, FIXING NOW
+- Working on restoring a backup of the database in AWS, use that

 ## Merchant Dashboard
 Backend is located here: https://github.com/milnera92/merchant-viewer-be.
 It is a PHP Server hosted on Heroku.